 Giving Our Women the Best Chance at Recovery

-At The Rose for Women, our addiction treatment experts have created a private, structured, and highly supervised treatment facility in a beautiful home right on the beach.
-The woman who participates in The Rose’s addiction treatment program will find herself in a clean, cozy, and enjoyable resort-like environment while she receives state-of-the-art addiction treatment.
+At The Rose for Women, our addiction treatment experts have created a private, structured, and highly supervised treatment and rehab facility in a beautiful home right on the beach in Newport Beach, California.
+The woman who participates in The Rose’s addiction treatment program will find herself in a clean, cozy, and enjoyable resort-like environment while she receives state-of-the-art addiction rehab and treatment.